 That is why you are going to LOVE these Healthy Halloween Snack Ideas I am sharing today.
 Not only are they festive and fun and easy to make, but they also are low in sugar--because trick-or-treating provides enough candy!

-This Halloween appetizer starts with my Black Bean Dip, which is a smoky, savory easy chip dip.
+This Halloween appetizer starts with a simple black bean dip recipe.
 Then it is dressed up with a sour cream spiderweb for some spooktacular fun!

 To Make the Spiderweb Dip

 - Process 2 cups of black beans, ¼ cup water, juice of one lime, 1 teaspoon cumin, and 2 teaspoons smoked paprika (or 1 chipotle pepper in adobo sauce) together in a food processor until smooth and transfer to a serving dish.

 - Place a few tablespoons of sour cream into a sandwich bag.

 - Snip off the corner of a bag and pipe circles onto the bean mixture.

 - Use a toothpick to create a web-like design.